GeyserMC/GeyserWebsite/wiki/geyser/custom-content.md

 description: How to use custom content (requiring resource packs) with Geyser.
 ---

-Geyser supports mapping various custom additions to the game via resource packs, such as custom items, blocks, and skulls.
+Geyser supports mapping various custom additions to the game via resource packs and mappings, such as custom items, blocks, and skulls.
 See:

 - [Custom items](/wiki/geyser/custom-items)
 - [Custom blocks](/wiki/geyser/custom-blocks)